 Recently, a couple of photo friends and I went on a photowalk in the historic town of Wetzlar (Germany).
 The sky was overcast, the snow had almost fully melted and an almost constant drizzle lowered our expectations of good shots to a minimum.
 However, I accepted the bad lighting and weather as a challenge and here’s what came out:

 I think, they came out not too bad at all.
 What do you think?

 These days, we experienced a foggy winter’s day in the valley and drove up the hill to find that there’s sun above the cloud.
 Then I, moreover, found that the sundown behind a castle ruin just peaking out above the clouds created a wonderful color gradient, and I painfully regretted not having brought my digital DSLR.

 On the other hand, the time to set it up would have ruined the photo opportunity anyway as I only had a few minutes before the sun would have moved out of this spectacular range.

 So I picked my mobile phone, enabled the RAW mode camera and did the best I could using the car roof as a tripod.

 However, the colors I saw did not seem to be captured in the image at first.
 It looked pale and flat on the screen , instead of the breathtaking colors I actually saw with my own eyes.

-But since I shot in RAW disappointment was soon giving way to hope and with a few sliders moved in Lightroom later, the magic evolved and the image came out just as I envisioned it.
+However, I shot in RAW so that my disappointment was soon giving way to hope: with a few sliders moved in Lightroom, the magic evolved and the image came out just as I envisioned it.

 This is the photographer’s dream come true and the true benefit of the RAW format.
 All the true potential of an image shot is stored in the RAW information and can be exposed to match what the photographer saw.